 Trapping rodents alive is preferable to poisoning the rodents to prevent the fleas from finding new hosts.
 After the capture, double bag dead rodents and discard in trash bins.

 Use extreme care when using pesticides and rat/mice poisons around children and pets.
 Note, if other animals and birds eat poisons, or eat poisoned rodent, they also may die.

 - Murine typhus is an acute febrile illness caused by Rickettsia typhi.
 The most common symptoms are fever, which can last 3-7 days, headache, rash, and arthralgia.
 If the patient develops rash, it usually appears within a week after the onset of fever, non-pruritic, macular, or maculopapular, starting on trunk and then spreading peripherally, sparing the palms and soles, and generally lasts 1-4 days.

 - Splenic rupture, endocarditis, CNS complications, serious neurological signs, meningitis with CSF presentation consistent with “aseptic meningitis”, and others were documented.

 - Mortality rate is low with a use of antibiotic treatment.
 Due to long waiting period for clinical test result and highly chance of false negative result with acute sample, it is recommended to use antibiotic treatment promptly without waiting for the test result.

-- Abnormal finding on laboratory test includes, but not limited to anemia, decreased WBC count/elevated WBC count, elevated erythrocyte sedimentation rate, thrombocytopenia, elevated aminotransferase levels, and hypoalbumemia.
+- Abnormal finding on laboratory test includes, but not limited to anemia, decreased WBC count/elevated WBC count, elevated erythrocyte sedimentation rate, thrombocytopenia, elevated aminotransferase levels, and hypoalbuminemia.

 - Diagnostic serology requires comparison of acute- to convalescent-phase serology, so is only helpful in retrospect.
 Etiologic agents can generally only be identified to the genus level by serologic testing.
 PCR and immunohistochemical analyses may also be helpful.